Azure-Samples/azure-health-data-and-ai-samples/samples/Analytics Visualization/docs/README.md

 If you have already used the [FHIR to Synapse Sync Agent OSS tool](https://github.com/microsoft/FHIR-Analytics-Pipelines/blob/main/FhirToDataLake/docs/Deploy-FhirToDatalake.md) or our analytics connector private preview to convert FHIR data to Parquet files, please follow steps 4 - 7 [here](https://github.com/microsoft/FHIR-Analytics-Pipelines/blob/main/FhirToDataLake/docs/Deploy-FhirToDatalake.md) to create the external tables and views.
 Note that if you do not already have a Synapse workspace, you will need to create a Synapse workspace in Azure Portal before proceeding.
 Once you have completed those steps, please move on to "Stage 3: Query and Visualize".

 ## Option B: Using provided sample data
-If you are using provided Parquet sample files to run this sample, please follow steps in "Stage 2" section [here](https://github.com/Azure-Samples/azure-health-data-services-samples/blob/snarang/powerbianalytics/samples/Analytics%20Visualization/docs/Appendix.md#stage-2-create-external-tables-and-views-option-b-using-provided-sample-data) #TODO FIX LINK
+If you are using provided Parquet sample files to run this sample, please follow steps in "Stage 2" section in the [Appendix](https://github.com/Azure-Samples/azure-health-data-services-samples/blob/snarang/powerbianalytics/samples/Analytics%20Visualization/docs/Appendix.md#stage-2-create-external-tables-and-views-option-b-using-provided-sample-data)

 # Stage 3: Query and Visualize